Arturo Toscanini: National and international fame

 Gradually, Toscanini's reputation as an operatic conductor of unusual authority and skill supplanted his cello career.
 In the following decade, he consolidated his career in Italy, entrusted with the world premieres of Puccini's La bohème and Leoncavallo's Pagliacci.
 In 1896, Toscanini conducted his first symphonic concert (in Turin, with works by Schubert, Brahms, Tchaikovsky, and Wagner).
 He exhibited a considerable capacity for hard work, conducting 43 concerts in Turin in 1898.
 By 1898, Toscanini was Principal Conductor at La Scala, where he remained until 1908, returning as Music Director, from 1921 to 1929.
-During this time he collaborated with Alfredo Antonini – a young pianist and organist in La Scala Orchestra.